Our Services

 Helpful Resources

-Watch for 10 red flags that warrant a professional sleep evaluation, including persistent fatigue after 7–9 hours, loud snoring or breathing pauses, insomnia or frequent awakenings, excessive daytime sleepiness, irregular sleep timing, emotion-triggered weakness, restless legs, acting out dreams, cognitive or mood decline, and reliance on alcohol or sleep aids.
+10 warning signs you need a sleep evaluation: persistent fatigue after 7–9 hours of sleep, loud snoring or witnessed breathing pauses, chronic insomnia or frequent nighttime awakenings, excessive daytime sleepiness, irregular sleep-wake timing, sudden emotion-triggered muscle weakness (cataplexy), restless legs, acting out dreams, cognitive decline or mood changes, and dependence on alcohol or sleep aids to fall asleep.

 Healthy sleep is not just about hours in bed — it's about quality, consistency, and how rested you feel during the day.
 Below is a clear, evidence-based symptom checklist to help you decide whether you should consider a professional sleep evaluation.